Garnish:

 ½ oz Sugar syrup or to taste

-With the instruction to mix all ingredients "with cracked ice in a shaker or blender and serve in a special ceramic-bird container or use a chilled Hurricane glass.
-Garnish with a cherry, orange and lemon slice, and an orchid."
+Mix all ingredients, except cherry, orange and lime slices, and orchid with cracked ice in a shaker or blender and serve in special ceramic-bird container or use a chilled Hurricane glass.

 The hotel's bar was called Aviary, so the Jungle Bird name was appropriate, particularly as guests could see birds kept in a netted area near the swimming pool through a glass panel in the bar.
 The birds were eventually freed by the hotel's Colombian General Manager, Ricardo Tapia, while the hotel itself became the Crowne Plaza Mutiara before eventually being demolished in 2013 to make way for development.